bitovi/academy/src/advanced-typescript/03-index-accessed-types/index-accessed-types.md

 ### With Generics

-Index accessed types also work with generics, let's take a look at an example they may seem familiar if you did the exercises from the last section.
+Index accessed types also work with generics, lets's take a look at an example they may seem familiar if you did the exercises from the last section

 ```ts
 function getStarterPokemonInfomation<Starters, Name extends keyof Starters>(